 Attendance: Consistent lesson attendance is crucial to making consistent progress.
 Since a full percussion studio rarely allows for make-up lessons, it is imperative that students make lessons a priority in their schedule.
 If a student must cancel due to an unresolvable conflict, notification of the cancellation must be provided no later than 5:00 p.m. on Friday of the previous week.
 Cancellation due to illness must be provided by 10:00 a.m. on the morning of the lesson.
 Lack of preparation or busy schedules are not suitable excuses for lesson cancellation.
 Students will be allowed no more than one excused lesson per month during the school year.
 Lessons may be offered during some holidays (i.e. President’s Day, Labor Day, Christmas Break, etc.) with no penalty for cancellations.

-Payment: Lessons are to be paid on a monthly basis at the first lesson of each month (check or cash).
+Payment: Lessons are to be paid on a monthly basis at the first lesson of each month (check, cash, or Zelle).
 Excused or teacher cancelled lessons will be credited to the following month.
 If a student discontinues lessons for any reason, advance lesson payments will not be reimbursed.
 If you have any questions on current balance, feel free to ask any time.

 Performances: All students are expected to take advantage of as many performance and audition opportunities as possible to further their musical growth.
 The following are some events that may be available:

-- AZPAS Spring Days of Percussion Late March (registration in early February) all students
+- AZPAS Spring Days of Percussion (late March; registration in late February) all students

 - Youth Symphonies (Phoenix Symphony Guild; East Valley Youth Symphony; Youth Symphony of the Southwest; Metropolitan Youth Symphony) - intermediate to advanced students; band & orchestra ensembles with weekly evening rehearsals